opencloud-eu/helm/charts/opencloud/README.md

 #### User Management

-When `opencloud.createDemoUsers` is set to `false` (default for production), you need to manually create users in Keycloak:
+When `opencloud.demoUsers.enabled` is set to `false` (default for production), you need to manually create users in Keycloak:

 1. **Access Keycloak Admin Console**:
    - URL: `https://[your-keycloak-domain]/admin/`